-Your child should have a dental visit by his first birthday.
+Your child should see the dentist by age 1.
 At this visit, the dentist will:

 - Check your child's teeth. - ✓ Show you the best way to clean your child's teeth. - ✓ Talk to you about other things such as a healthy diet and fluoride that can keep your child's mouth healthy.